alexmartinio/kickstart/README.md

-Kickstart file with python scripts to auto deploy centos and join to ad domain.
+Kickstart for CentOS 7.x with python script to auto deploy centos and join to ad domain.

+This kickstart file attempts to follow CIS requirements, though still a mess!